 Worked without income.

 He never received anything.
 He didn’t ask for money; he gave up his salary from the king.
 Before this Christian service project, he had been a rich man with a very responsible job.
 He had one of the most responsible jobs in the country because the life of the king depended on him.
 Many people wanted to get rid of the king.
 He had to protect him so that no poison could ever kill the king.
 It was a great responsibility with a high salary.
 What do you think the king said when he hired that man?
 “Nehemiah, you make sure that I never get poisoned and then I will give you a very minimum salary.”
 That wouldn’t be smart would it?
 So the king paid him a very big salary.
 Then he went away for a year and a half, or whatever.
 He gave up that salary.
 He received nothing.
 He worked without income.
 Very likely he even gave up his wife and children, everything.
 It is unlikely that they traveled with him.
 He worked without income.
 He simply wanted to serve God.
 “Jesus, if you want me to do that I am sure you are going to keep me alive.
 If I don’t have enough food to eat and I die I don’t think I’ll be very successful.
 So, that’s not my problem that’s Your problem.
 It’s kind of cold here, so maybe you should give me a coat.”
-Nehemiah just went and trusted God.
+Nehemiah just went and ____________ God.
 God provided everything he needed and he didn’t die!
 It turned out just the other way around, he was successful!
 That is being a financial hero.
 That is true Financial Freedom, trusting God!
 No support from Babylon for Nehemiah, and no support from the West for you!
 Just build the walls with your local people.
 If you have arrived at this financial place in your life, get yourself a new name.
 Begin calling yourself Nehemiah.

 VII.
 Zaccheus